Steelers-Chiefs moved to primetime because of ice storm

 Chiefs president Mark Donovan said Monday the grounds crew monitored the forecast to determine the best time to do the work, but that forecast has changed considerably since the decision was made.

-''Based on milder temperatures coming in, felt like we could do it this weekend.
-Get it in place and we'll be ready to go,'' Donovan said. ''It's always something that our grounds crew is a little nervous on just because you want to see everything come off the truck the right way, you want it to go down the right way, but there's enough lead time to get everything situated.''
+''Based on milder temperatures coming in, felt like we could do it this weekend,'' Donovan said. ''It's always something that our grounds crew is a little nervous on just because you want to see everything come off the truck the right way, you want it to go down the right way.''

 The Steelers are planning to leave for Kansas City earlier than normal on Saturday to account for the weather, though team officials did not specify when they planned to arrive.

+''The Steelers have been monitoring the potential storm near Kansas City and fully support the NFL's decision to move the game to Sunday night,'' team spokesman Burt Lauten said.

-This isn't the first time they've dealt with time changes, though.
+This isn't the first time they've dealt with time changes, either.

 In 2004, Ben Roethlisberger's first NFL start against the Miami Dolphins was delayed from an early afternoon kickoff to a night game because of Hurricane Jeanne.
 The hurricane moved out by game time, but a tropical depression brought rain, wind and muddy conditions for the game.